guszak/guszak/README.md

 Software Engineer with 10+ years of work experience in Web Development mainly with NodeJS and Typescript.

-I started my journey building resolving bugs in an ERP system and have since evolved to develop scalable and secure solutions for a startup and large companies.
+I started my journey resolving bugs in an ERP system and have since evolved to develop scalable and secure solutions for a startup and large companies.

 A self-taught professional with a solid understanding of emerging technologies, as well as expertise in distributed systems and digital security.